Howard S. Billings Regional High School

 Howard S. Billings Regional High School is an English-language public secondary school located in Châteauguay, Quebec, Canada.
 It was established in 1967 and is part of the New Frontiers School Board.

 The school is named after Dr. Howard S. Billings, a Quebec educator who retired as associate deputy minister of education in 1967.

 The school is divided into four wings, corresponding to the cardinal points.
-The east wing houses New Frontiers School Board offices and the International Baccalaureate Programme.
+The east wing houses New Frontiers School Board offices and the classrooms used for students enrolled in the International Baccalaureate Programme.